balderdashy/sails/CONTRIBUTING.md

 ## Submitting Pull Requests
 0. If you don't know how to fork and PR, [follow our instructions on contributing](https://github.com/balderdashy/sails-docs/blob/0.9/Contributing-to-Sails.md).
-1. Check that someone else hasn't already starting working on your patch.
-Please [search the issues and PRs](https://github.com/balderdashy/sails/search?q=&type=Issues) first!
+1. Check that someone else hasn't already starting working on your patch (i.e. [search issues and PRs](https://github.com/balderdashy/sails/search?q=&type=Issues).)
 There might be an open pull request, issue, or closed pull request you can reference.
 2. Fork the repo.
 3. Add a test for your change.
 Only refactoring and documentation changes require no new tests.
 If you are adding functionality or fixing a bug, we need a test to ensure the patch can be quickly merged.
 4. Make the tests pass and make sure you follow [our syntax guidelines](https://github.com/balderdashy/sails/blob/master/.jshintrc).